itsAmeMario0o/sensor-utils/README.md

 ## License

-Please refer to the file *LICENSE.pdf* in same directory of this README file.
+Please refer to the file *LICENSE* in same directory of this README file.